pckw/FinBot/Readme.md

-# Finbot - A chatbot for financial data
+# Finbot - A chatbot for financial reports
 A chatbot optimized to analyse and summarize financial reports including tables.

 ## What is FinBot